zachpmanson/notes/notes/Notes/Networks/Internet/Email.md

 ## It Breaks

 In professional settings, email chains get ridiculous.
 Even if your company does all of its internal communications through Slack et al., email is needed to talk to other organisations.
-In my work it's common for me to be forwarded an email thread that started 9 months ago, with dozens participants, 3 organisations, with broken quoting history, that is actually only 1 of the 4 threads on the project, each containing a different subset of recipients.
+In my work I often get forwarded an email thread that started 9 months ago, across 3 organisations with dozens participants, with broken quoting history, that later turns out to be 1 of the 4 threads on the project, each containing a different subset of recipients.
 The chance that I am missing context asymptotically approaches 100%.

-Whenever this would happen I would tear my hair out trying to understand who said what to who and I would inevitably lose track of who is in which thread.
+Whenever this would happen I would tear my hair out trying to understand who said what to who and where.
 Have you ever tried to reconstruct the timeline of 2 parallel email chains you've been forwarded?[^timezones] I don't recommend it.

 This is a diagram of all of the emails for a particular project at work involving 3 companies and 28 participants.
 Note that this is just the messages I am privy to, there are many more that I cannot see because the email chain quoting broke months before I was added to any of the threads.
 Also note that empty circles are messages that I only have access to via unspooling quote sections, they were not actually sent to me.

 ![[email-diagram.svg]]

 Half the messages in the chain were never sent to me!
-Until I made this visualisation I had no clue how complex this was, all I knew is that I was struggling to comprehend it.
+Until I made this visualisation I had no clue how complex this was, all I knew is that as a user I was struggling to comprehend it.

-I thought there was some true understanding that I was missing, how can the whole world run on this system where I have to read quoted threads backwards, ignore bloated email signatures and mangled quotes?
+I thought there was some true understanding that I was missing.
+How can the whole world run on this system where I have to read quoted threads backwards, ignore bloated email signatures and mangled quotes?
 There must be a system behind this that I'm just not getting.

 But no. There is no system.[^well]